archer884/dognap/README.md

 # dognap

 Generates a Netscrape formatt cookies.txt file based on the contents of a Firefox cookies.sqlite file.
+Pass to `youtube-dl` via the parameter `--cookies`.

 ```shell
 ❯ dognap --help